Danny Masterson Arrested and Charged With Raping Three Women - E! Online

 If convicted, Masterson, 44, faces 45 years in state prison.

-Citing insufficient evidence and the statute of limitations for the crime alleged, the District Attorney's Office declined to file sexual assault charges against Masterson in two separate cases.
+The District Attorney's Office also announced Wednesday that it declined to file sexual assault charges against Masterson in two other cases due to insufficient evidence and the statute of limitations.

 In response to the charges, his attorney told E!
 News, "Mr. Masterson is innocent, and we're confident that he will be exonerated when all the evidence finally comes to light and witnesses have the opportunity to testify."